FabianoEger/tago-documentation/dashboard.rst

 Charts are a very powerful way of visualizing your data and have insights.
 At Tago you'll find a variety of charts to use.

-Easier to configurate, these charts only need you to pick some :ref:`variables <widget-data>` and to choose which :ref:`time <widget-time>` settings to use.
+Easy to configure, these charts only need you to pick some :ref:`variables <widget-data>` and to choose which :ref:`time <widget-time>` settings to use.

 Advanced Options
 ================

 Under the **advanced options**, you'll find the :ref:`timezone <widget-time>` selector and a few specific options:

-**Maximum number of points to be displayed**: this option will help you to filter exactly the amount of data you need, while it still keeps the mostly recent.
+**Maximum number of points to be displayed**: this option will help you to filter exactly the amount of data you need, while it still keeps showing the most recent ones.

 **Stack graphics**: this option determines whether to stack the values of each series on top of each other.